Cray-HPE/docs-csm/install/deploy_final_ncn.md

         Running this command will output a block that looks like this at the end:

         ```text
-        You should run the following commands so the versions you just uploaded can be used in other steps:
+        Run the following commands so that the versions of the images that were just uploaded can be used in other steps:
         export KUBERNETES_VERSION=x.y.z
         export CEPH_VERSION=x.y.z
         ```